shabbyrobe/amiss/doc/mapper/annotation.rst

 .. py:attribute:: @fieldType value

     This sets a default field type to use for for all of the properties that do not have a field type set against them explicitly.
 This will inherit from a parent class if one is set.
+See :doc:`types` for more details.

 These values must be assigned in the class' docblock: